Buddh0w0/Stuff2/Fulcrum.md

 Monday<br>
 13th of July, 2007<br>

 I remember it.
 I remember it all now.
 I can't write any of this down, but oh how I wish I could.
-How I wish I could prevent all of this.
 It's like a terrible joke.
 A punchline to some horrible godless comedy, and all I can do is laugh.
-To laugh and watch as it all unfo
+If only I could live in this bliss of ignorance just a little while longer.
+Oh well, I deserve this, don't I?
+The blood on my hands is simply too much to overlook.
+This is it.
+This is how it ends.
+As Elliot said, not with a bang, but with a whimper.

 <br><br><br><br>